backdaniel/hermesdb/README.md

-# Distributed PoW Dictionary Protocol
+# Distributed PoW dictionary protocol

-Designed to become the only source of truth in the universe.
+Designed to become the single source of truth in the universe.

 Respects the memetic nature of language.